-Materials scientists and engineers have made significant developments in the improvement of methods of synthesis of nanomaterial solids.
+Materials scientists and engineers have made significant improvements to the methods of synthesis of nanomaterial solids.
 A brief review of future trends in nanotechnology developments is given in this article.

 Unprecedented opportunities are arising for re-engineering existing products.
-For example, cluster of atoms (nanodots, macromolecules), nanocrystalline structured materials (grain size less than 100 nm), fibres less than 100 nm in diameter (nanorods and nanotubes), films less than 100 nm in thickness provide a good base to develop further new nanocomponents and materials.
+For example, clusters of atoms (nanodots, macromolecules), nanocrystalline structured materials (grain size less than 100 nm), fibers less than 100 nm in diameter (nanorods and nanotubes) and films less than 100 nm in thickness provide a good base to develop new nanocomponents and materials.

-The buckyball (C60) has opened up a excellent field of chemistry and material science with many exciting applications because of its ability to accept electrons.
-Carbon nanotubes have shown a promising potential in the safe, effective and risk free storage of hydrogen gas in fuel cells, increasing the prospects of wide uses of fuel cells and replacement of internal combustion engine.
-The potential of nanotubes can be further exploited in oil and gas industry.
-The nanotube market is likely to hit 1.35 billion dollars in 2005.
-Nanotechnology offers a myriad of applications for production of new gas sensors, optical sensors, chemical sensors, and other energy conversion devices to bio implants.
+The buckyball (C60) has opened up an excellent field of chemistry and material science with many exciting applications due to its ability to accept electrons.
+Carbon nanotubes have shown a promising potential in the safe, effective and risk free storage of hydrogen gas in fuel cells, increasing the prospects for its wider use and the replacement of the internal combustion engine.
+The potential of nanotubes can be further exploited in the oil and gas industries and the nanotube market is likely to hit 1.35 billion dollars in 2005.
+Nanotechnology offers a myriad of applications including new gas, optical and chemical sensors, energy conversion devices and bio implants.

-Nanoporous oxide films such as TiO2 are being used to enhance photo voltaic cell technology.
-Nanoparticles are perfect to absorb solar energy and they can be used in very thin layers on conventional metals to absorb incident solar energy.
-New solar cells are based on nanoparticles of semi conductors, nanofilms and nanotubes by embedding in a charge transfer medium.
-Films formed by sintering of nanometric particles of TiO2 (diameter 10-20 nm) combine high surface area, transparency, excellent stability and good electrical conductivity and are ideal for photovoltaic applications.
-Non porous oxide films are highly promising material for photovoltaic applications.
-Nanotechnology opens the opportunity to produce cheaper and friendlier solar cells.
+Nanoporous oxide films such as TiO2 are being used to enhance photovoltaic cell technology.
+Nanoparticles can be used in very thin layers on conventional metals to absorb incident solar energy.
+Films formed by sintering nanometric particles of TiO2 (diameter 10-20 nm) combine high surface area, transparency, excellent stability and good electrical conductivity making them ideal for photovoltaic applications.
+Nonporous oxide films are also highly promising materials for photovoltaic applications.
+Nanotechnology opens the opportunity to produce cheaper and more efficient solar cells.

-In China and U.K., nanocarbon fibres have been produced.
+Nano carbon fibers have been produced in China and the UK.
 The production of nanofibres offers the potential of using the woven reinforcement as body armor.
-The future soldier’s uniform would incorporate soft woven ultra strong fabric with capabilities to become rigid when a soldier breaks his legs and would protect him against pollution, poisoning and enemy hazards.
+The future soldier’s uniform would incorporate soft woven ultra-strong fabric with capabilities to become rigid when a soldier breaks his legs and would protect them against pollution, poisoning and enemy hazards.

-Nanotechnology offers unlimited opportunities to produce new generation pressure, chemical, magneto resistive and anti-collision automobile sensors.
-Many of the novel applications such as new sensors, better photovoltaic cells, lighter and strong materials for defense, aerospace and automotives are already in use, and applications such as anti-corrosion coating, tougher and harder cutting tools, and medical implants and chips with 1 nm features may be developed in another 5-15 years.
-Nanostructured materials for nanoelectronic components, ultra fast processors, nanorobots for body parts are still in the state of infancy.
+Nanotechnology offers unlimited opportunities to produce next generation pressure, chemical, magneto resistive and anti-collision automobile sensors.
+Many aerospace and automotive applications are already in use, and further applications such as anti-corrosion coating, tougher and harder cutting tools, and medical implants and chips are expected to be developed in the next 5-15 years.
+Nanostructured materials for nanoelectronic components, ultra-fast processors, nanorobots for body parts are all still in the state of infancy.

 Spending and Investment

-Despite the hype surrounding nanotechnology, the progress achieved in the last five years is remarkable as shown by dramatic public spending in recent years.
+The remarkable progress achieved in the last five years has fuelled the hype surrounding nanotechnology, which is reflected by dramatic public spending in recent years.
 The total global investment in nanotechnology is currently around 5 billion euros, two billion of which comes from the private sector.